magodo/terraform-provider-azurerm/website/docs/r/cosmosdb_cassandra_cluster.html.markdown

 * `location` - (Required) The Azure Region where the Cassandra Cluster should exist.
 Changing this forces a new Cassandra Cluster to be created.

----

-* `delegated_management_subnet_id` - (Optional) The ID of the delegated management subnet for this Cassandra Cluster.
+* `delegated_management_subnet_id` - (Required) The ID of the delegated management subnet for this Cassandra Cluster.
 Changing this forces a new Cassandra Cluster to be created.

-* `initial_cassandra_admin_password` - (Optional) The initial admin password for this Cassandra Cluster.
+* `initial_cassandra_admin_password` - (Required) The initial admin password for this Cassandra Cluster.

 ## Attributes Reference